James "Jim" Meehan, MSM

 First Command Financial Services, Inc.

-Jim Petersen joined First Command Financial Services in March, 1983 and served in multiple positions in both the field and Home Office.
-A seasoned executive with more than 31 years of experience in the investment and financial services industries, Mr. Petersen is an expert in the fields of financial planning and leading large financial planning organizations.
+Jim Petersen joined First Command Financial Services on March 25, 1983 and served in multiple positions in both the field and Home Office.
+A seasoned executive with almost 35 years of experience in the investment and financial services industries, Dr. Petersen is an expert in the fields of financial planning, retirement planning and leading large financial planning organizations.

 Immediate Past Chair

 Penn Mutual Center for Veterans Affairs

 Albert J. "Bud" Schiff is Managing Director and CEO of Alvarez & Marsal Executive Compensation and Benefits (A&M ECB).